dgaydukov/cert-spring5/files/spring5.md

 Exception in thread "main" org.springframework.beans.factory.NoSuchBeanDefinitionException: No bean named 'printer' available
 ```
 Since we override bean names, there is no name `printer`.

-Note that calls to static `@Bean` methods will never get intercepted by the container, not even within `@Configuration` classes (see above).
+Note that calls to static `@Bean` methods will never get intercepted by the container, not even within `@Configuration` classes (see below).
-This is due to technical limitations: CGLIB subclassing can only override non-static methods.
-As a consequence, a direct call to another @Bean method will have standard Java semantics,
+This is due to technical limitations: CGLIB subclassing can only override non-static methods (it works by creating subclass, and since it's impossible to override static methods, so static methods - not supported)
-resulting in an independent instance being returned straight from the factory method itself.
+As a consequence, a direct call to another @Bean method will have standard Java semantics, resulting in an independent instance being returned straight from the factory method itself.
 ```java
 import org.springframework.context.annotation.AnnotationConfigApplicationContext;
 import org.springframework.context.annotation.Bean;